Skip to main content

 maze-dataset

-This package provides utilities for generation, filtering, solving, visualizing, and processing of mazes for training ML systems.
+This package provides utilities for generation, filtering, solving, visualizing, and processing of mazes for training or evaluating ML systems.
 Primarily built for the maze-transformer interpretability project.
 You can find our paper on it here: http://arxiv.org/abs/2309.10498

 This package includes a variety of maze generation algorithms, including randomized depth first search, Wilson's algorithm for uniform spanning trees, and percolation.
 Datasets can be filtered to select mazes of a certain length or complexity, remove duplicates, and satisfy custom properties.
 A variety of output formats for visualization and training ML models are provided.